What Is a Babyccino?

 📌 Good to Know

-Babyccinos are typically served at a lower temperature than standard milk drinks.
-While a latte is made very hot, a babyccino is prepared warm enough to drink right away.
+Babyccinos are usually served cooler than standard milk drinks like lattes because they are intended for children.
+A latte is typically served hot, while a babyccino is prepared warm enough to drink right away.

-If needed, you can ask for "kids’ temperature" or "lukewarm" when ordering.
+When ordering, you can ask for "kids' temperature" or "lukewarm" if needed.

 Common Confusion